 Lighting techniques are invaluable for filmmakers at every level.
 For a director, they can help you communicate with your cinematographer.
 For a writer, they can help you craft words on the page that set the tone, and for the rest of the jobs on set, you'll spend most of your time waiting for everyone to get the film lighting right.
 So don't you want to know some lighting techniques so you can help out?

 Here at No Film School, we're always trying to create handy guides to help beginning and experienced filmmakers achieve the look and feel they want for their projects.
-We've talked about types of film lights before and deconstructed lighting at every level.
+We've talked about types of film lights before and deconstructed lighting at every level, including specific tips for black and white.
 But today we're going to take you through some basic lighting techniques that can help you make your work look and feel more cinematic, no matter what aspect ratio you shoot in.
+And after this if you want to dive into some more directing skillsets, check out the art of blocking!

 So let's fire up those bulbs and take it from the top!